LibraryCarpentry/lc-fair-research/_episodes/02-findable.md

 - "First key point."
 ---

-To be Findable:
+> ## For data & software to be findable:
-- F1. (meta)data are assigned a globally unique and eternally persistent identifier or PID
+> F1. (meta)data are assigned a globally unique and eternally persistent identifier or PID
-- F2. data are described with rich metadata
+> F2. data are described with rich metadata
-- F3. (meta)data are registered or indexed in a searchable resource
+> F3. (meta)data are registered or indexed in a searchable resource
-- F4. metadata specify the data identifier
+> F4. metadata specify the data identifier
+{: .checklist}

 Your institution’s/repository’s role:
 - Assign a globally unique PID upon publication (or draft upload)